-- 1. Submitted an application for graduation and paid the \$75.00 graduation fee.
-An additional \$50 late filing fee will be assessed for applications submitted after the deadline. - 2.
+- 1. Submitted an application for graduation before the published deadline. - 2.
 Satisfactorily completed all course and curricular requirements.

 FINANCES

 The fees below are for the academic year June 1, 2023 to May 31, 2024.
 The University reserves the right to change any of these charges at the beginning of any semester or term, provided economic conditions justify the change.